 Michael Simpson is from Hatfield, PA.
 He is a senior Economics major and Math minor interested in working with the equity and debt markets upon graduation.
 This past summer he had an internship as a trading operations analyst at Susquehanna International Group, where he will continue full time after graduation.
 He joined Rines to explore the world of Venture Capital and see if it would be a possible career path for him.
 As a first-year associate, Michael hopes to bring his knowledge from working with the debt and equity markets into the Fund.

-Dylan Wheeler is a sophomore Hamel Scholar from Bow, New Hampshire, and is an Information Technology student with pursuits in Business Administration and Entrepreneurship.
-He started Triumph Software LLC his freshman year and launched a professional development logging tool, Loggit.
-To date, Loggit serves over four hundred faculty and staff members across New Hampshire and has tracked over six thousand hours of professional development.
-Since starting college, Dylan has embraced the entrepreneurial mindset and has continued developing software to solve problems.
-He looks forward to using his background in technology to help the Rines Angel Fund make strategic investments in startups while continuing to learn the nuances of successful businesses.
+Dylan Wheeler is a junior Hamel Scholar from Bow, New Hampshire, and is pursuing Information Technology and Philosophy degrees with a focus in Business Administration.
+He founded Triumph Software LLC his freshman year and launched a professional development logging tool, Loggit, that serves over 400 educators across New Hampshire and tracks over 15,000 hours of professional development.
+Through university programs like the i2Passport and the Holloway Competition in addition to internship experience at Oracle Corporation, Dylan has embraced the entrepreneurial mindset and continuously strives to craft better software.
+He looks forward to using his background in technology to help the Fund make strategic investments in startups.

 Peter White is a third-year student from Jaffrey, New Hampshire.
 Majoring in Economics, he has an interest in investigating macroeconomic issues and analyzing trends.
 Most recently, Peter interned at a hedge fund and is pursuing a career in investment banking.
 The motivation to initially join Rines was rooted in Peter’s desire to gain a stronger understanding of the early-stage start-up environment and investment process among angel investor groups.